-Without limiting the generality of the foregoing, PHARMACY agrees as follows:
+Without limiting the generality of the foregoing, Pharmacy agrees as follows:

-PHARMACY is not prohibited or restricted from disclosing to any Covered Person any information that PHARMACY deems appropriate regarding the nature of treatment, risks, or alternatives thereto, the availability of other therapy, consultation or test, the decision of any Plan Sponsor to authorize or deny services, or the process that the Plan Sponsor or any person contracting with the Plan Sponsor uses or proposes to use, to authorize or deny health care services or benefits.
-RSMo.MO ST 354.441, 354.559
+Pharmacy is not prohibited or restricted from disclosing to any covered person any information that Pharmacy deems appropriate regarding the nature of treatment, risks or alternatives thereto, the availability of other therapy, consultation or test, the decision of any Plan Sponsor to authorize or deny services, or the process that the Plan Sponsor or any person contracting with the Plan Sponsor uses or proposes to use, to authorize or deny health care services or benefits.
+MO Stat. §§ 354.441, 354.559

-PHARMACY agrees that in no event, including but not limited to nonpayment by Plan Sponsor or PBM, insolvency of Plan Sponsor or PBM, or breach of this Agreement, shall the PHARMACY bill, charge, collect a deposit from, seek compensation, remuneration or reimbursement from, or have any recourse against a Covered Person or a person, other than the Plan Sponsor or PBM, acting on behalf of the Covered Person, for Covered Drugs provided pursuant to this Agreement.
-This Agreement shall not prohibit the PHARMACY from collecting coinsurance, deductibles, or co-payments, as specifically provided in the evidence of coverage, or fees for services that are not Covered Drugs delivered on a fee-for-service basis to Covered Person.
-This Agreement shall not prohibit a provider, except for a health care professional who is employed full time on the staff of Plan Sponsor and has agreed to provide services exclusively to Plan Sponsor's Covered Person, as long as the provider has clearly informed the Covered Person that the Plan Sponsor may not cover or continue to cover a specific service or services.
-Except as provided herein, this Agreement does not prohibit the PHARMACY from pursuing any available legal remedy, including, but not limited to, collecting from any insurance carrier providing coverage to a Covered Person.
-MO ST 354.606(2).
+Pharmacy agrees that in no event, including, but not limited to, nonpayment by Plan Sponsor or PBM, insolvency of Plan Sponsor or PBM, or breach of this agreement, shall the Pharmacy bill, charge, collect a deposit from, seek compensation, remuneration or reimbursement from, or have any recourse against a covered person or a person, other than the Plan Sponsor or PBM, acting on behalf of the covered person, for covered drugs provided pursuant to this agreement.
+This agreement shall not prohibit the Pharmacy from collecting coinsurance, deductibles or copayments, as specifically provided in the evidence of coverage, or fees for services that are not covered drugs delivered on a fee-for-service basis to covered person.
+This agreement shall not prohibit a provider, except for a health care professional who is employed full time on the staff of Plan Sponsor and has agreed to provide services exclusively to Plan Sponsor's covered persons and no others, and a covered person from agreeing to continue services solely at the expense of the covered person, as long as the provider has clearly informed the covered person that the Plan Sponsor may not cover or continue to cover a specific service or services.
+Except as provided herein, this agreement does not prohibit the Pharmacy from pursuing any available legal remedy, including, but not limited to, collecting from any insurance carrier providing coverage to a covered person.
+MO Stat. § 354.606(2).

-Either party can exercise right of nonrenewal at the expiration of contract period or upon 60 day' notice.
+Either party can exercise right of nonrenewal at the expiration of contract period or upon sixty (60) days' notice.
 Nonrenewal does not constitute termination.
-MO ST 354.609(3)
+MO Stat. § 354.609(3)

-In the event of Plan Sponsor's or PBM's insolvency or other cessation of operations, Covered Drugs to Covered Persons shall continue to be provided by PHARMACY through the period for which a premium has been paid to the Plan Sponsor on behalf of the Covered Person or until the Covered Person's discharge from an inpatient facility, whichever time is greater.
-MO ST 354.606(3)
+In the event of Plan Sponsor's or PBM's insolvency or other cessation of operations, covered drugs to covered persons shall continue to be provided by Pharmacy through the period for which a premium has been paid to the Plan Sponsor on behalf of the covered person or until the covered person's discharge from an inpatient facility, whichever time is greater.
+MO Stat. § 354.606(3)

-Paragraphs 2 and 4 above shall: (1) be construed in favor of the Covered Persons; (2) survive the termination of this Agreement regardless of the reasons for termination, including the insolvency of Plan Sponsor, PBM or Plan Sponsor's intermediary; (3) supersede any oral or written contrary agreement between PHARMACY and Covered Person or the representative of Covered Person if the contrary agreement is inconsistent with the hold harmless and continuation of Covered Drug provisions required by paragraphs 2 and 4 above; and (4) be binding upon all individuals with whom a PHARMACY may subcontract to provide services to Covered Persons.
-MO ST 354.606(4).
+Paragraphs 2 and 4 above shall: (1) be construed in favor of the covered persons; (2) survive the termination of this agreement regardless of the reasons for termination, including the insolvency of Plan Sponsor, PBM or Plan Sponsor's intermediary; (3) supersede any oral or written contrary agreement between Pharmacy and covered person or the representative of covered person if the contrary agreement is inconsistent with the hold harmless and continuation of covered drug provisions required by paragraphs 2 and 4 above; and (4) be binding upon all individuals with whom a Pharmacy may subcontract to provide services to covered persons.
+MO Stat. § 354.606(4)

-In no event shall PHARMACY collect or attempt to collect from a Covered Person any money owed to the PHARMACY by Plan Sponsor or PBM nor shall PHARMACY collect or attempt to collect from a Covered Person any money in excess of the coinsurance, co-payment, or deductibles.
-MO ST 354.606.5.(5)
+In no event shall Pharmacy collect or attempt to collect from a covered person any money owed to the Pharmacy by Plan Sponsor or PBM nor shall Pharmacy collect or attempt to collect from a covered person any money in excess of the coinsurance, copayment or deductibles.
+MO Stat. § 354.606.5.(5)